twent/design-patterns-php/README.md

 This project has been created for learning design patterns with PHP.

+How to use:
+1. Run `composer require twent/design-patterns:<stable-version-number or dev-master>`

-How to run:
+How to dev:
-1. Clone this repo
+1. Clone this repo or run `composer create-project twent/design-patterns:dev-master`
 2. Run `make && make test`

 I. Creational / Пораждающие: